crappistmartin/crappistmartin.github.io/source/borough-triangle/index.markdown

 You can object to Peabody's application (ref:14/AP/3130) by sending an email to planning.applications@southwark.gov.uk
 The Georgian Group has already objected to the application - you can read their objection online [here](http://planningonline.southwark.gov.uk/DocsOnline/Documents/421846_1.pdf).

+The official deadline for comments on the application is 16th September 2015, although Southwark has an informal policy of accepting additional comments right up until the planning application committee hearing.

 It's important to remember that this is not just a simple case of developers submitting plans that the council is powerless to shape.
 The borough triangle site is being brought forward for development precisely because the council has designated it a development site in its planning policy.
 The council's 2004 Elephant & Castle planning guidance specifically states the type of redevelopment it wants to see on the triangle site, and threatened to use compulsory purchase powers if the site's owners would be reluctant in complying with its vision[^1].